Why is the world’s most populous nation 71st in Olympics medal table?

 The change came about, he says, when the old Indian Hockey Federation was disbanded in 2008 and replaced with Hockey India.

-As an example of poor administration of sports in India, Karmakar recalls how she missed the last Asian Games in Hangzhou, China, last year.
+As an example of poor sporting administration in India, Karmakar recalls how she missed the last Asian Games in Hangzhou, China, last year.

 The federal sports ministry had informed the Gymnastics Federation of India that only two of its nine qualified athletes met the selection criteria for the Games.